Sid7862/Marvel/README.md

 #### NetworkLayer
 - Contains classes for Network releated task

-# Download and run
+# Download and Run

-Clone: First, clone the repository with the 'clone' command.
+First, clone or download from the repository using the option available

-$ git clone git@github.com/Sid7862/Marvel.git.

 ### Marvel API keys